QuEST FACE-TO-FACE PD programs : Click on your program of choice to see dates, times and venues and to register

 If your school or cluster is interested in hosting a fixed price course for your staff, please contact firstname.lastname@example.org for further details.

-These brand-new FREE professional development sessions aim to provide the knowledge and skills necessary to create your application portfolio.
+These FREE professional development sessions aim to provide the knowledge and skills necessary to create your application portfolio.
 Experienced Assessor and Moderator, Rebecca Hack will workshop approaches to collecting, collating and annotating evidence as well as understanding the descriptors.
-These workshops are new in 2020 and are different to the sessions offered previously by the QTU and the Department.
+These workshops are different to the sessions offered previously by the QTU and the Department.

 This workshop draws on research evidence to identify risk and protective factors for student wellbeing and aims to increase awareness of the important role educators and school-based staff play in supporting students and how this can be achieved through inclusive practices that are respectful of diversity.
 The information provided in this workshop is relevant to all school settings.